elgplayer/neural_network/README.md

 ```feed_forward.jl``` - A simple backpropigating network

 ```conv_network.jl``` -The simple backpropigating network but with a CNN
-layer in the beginng.
+layer in the beginning.

-The networks train on the MNIST dataset (60 000 training images) and validates on the test labels (10 000 images).
+The network is trained on the MNIST dataset (60 000 training images) and validates on the test labels (10 000 images).
 The images are 28x28 pixels.